 The Celebrations Association of Forest Hills Gardens is making plans for a program on Christmas Eve.
 C. B. Nelcamp will be chairman of Santa Claus and assistants and he will of course have charge of toys.
 John A. Tompkins will draw the plans for decorating Station Square.
 S. W. Eckman will be chairman of the pageant.
 Donald G. Clark will be responsible for the music.
-Mrs. George Smart will be chairman of for the music.
 Mrs. George Smart will be chairman of gifts for poor children of Queens.